 As people live longer, paying for long-term care insurance becomes more expensive.
 In the United States, less than 8 percent have long-term care insurance.
 The prohibitive cost and varying coverage restrictions are often enough to deter the average American.
 So, most do not purchase long-term care insurance.
 Additionally, many people are in denial about needing long-term care when they get older.
 That’s something that happens to ‘other people.’
 The truth, however, is quite grim.
 According to data released by the Center for Retirement Research, the odds that older Americans will need some type of long-term care or assistance are up to 58 percent for women and 44 percent for men.

 The cost for a nursing home stay or home health care vary greatly from one state to the next.
 But older Americans can expect to pay tens of thousands of dollars each year for long-term care; no matter where in the country they live.
 This can come out of their own pockets, Medicaid, or paid for by a long-term insurance policy.
 The cost is expected to keep getting higher with each passing year.
 In light of this scenario, purchasing long-term care insurance several years before you reasonably expect to need adds up to a very expensive option.
+One is almost always better off financially to set up a Medicaid Trust and invest the money that would have gone toward the premiums.

 There are ways to mitigate the cost of long-term care insurance and protect more of your assets from nursing home costs.
 For example, you could buy a plan with a limited coverage.
 Then pay for what the plan does not cover from your savings.
 Or, you can opt for a reduced daily benefit or even limit the number of years benefits are paid.
-If you can afford to do so well in advance of needing long-term care (ideally, when you’re young and in good health), purchasing long-term care insurance is sensible and prudent.
-It is a very expensive way to ensure that your assets will not be used to pay for long-term care, should you end up needing it when you’re older.
+If you can afford to do so well in advance of needing long-term care (ideally, when you’re young and in good health), purchasing long-term care insurance might be sensible and prudent.
+However, it is a very expensive way to ensure that your assets will not be used to pay for long-term care, should you end up needing it when you’re older.

-There is always the possibility that you may not ever get to collect on a long-term care insurance policy.
+Moreover, there is always the possibility that you may not ever get to collect on a long-term care insurance policy.
 This is because you may end up not needing long-term care (good for you!).
 The industry does offer options, such as life insurance policies that come with long-term care benefits.
 If you pass away without using the long-term care benefits, your heirs receive the death benefit.
 This is just as they would with a typical life insurance policy.
 However, if you need to avail of the long-term care benefits, you can use the death benefits.
 This may pay for whatever long-term care you need.
 If there is anything left after you pass away, that goes to your heirs as well.

 Majority of Americans will end up relying on Medicaid for their long-term care.
 However, before you qualify for long-term care from Medicaid, your existing financial resources must meet the set threshold.
 The problem is that this threshold level is extremely low.
 Some states require Medicaid recipients to have no more than $2,000 in savings and less than $50 a month in income in order to qualify.
 What happens to Americans who need long-term care who cannot afford long-term insurance?
 Plus, what if they do have certain assets that puts them above the Medicaid threshold?